Assistant Referee Signals- The Complete Guide

 Authority Soccer (authoritysoccer.com) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This site also participates in other affiliate programs and is compensated for referring traffic and business to them.

-Referees are a huge part of soccer and without them, the game could not exist.
-During a match there is more than just one referee that can make decisions, they have help in the form of the assistant referee.
+Referees are a huge part of soccer; without them, the game could not exist.
+During a match, there is more than just one referee who can make decisions; they have help in the form of the assistant referee.

-We will now have a look at all of the signals that assistant referees make during a game of soccer and how they motion each of the signals to the main referee.
+We will now look at all the signals that assistant referees make during a soccer game and how they motion each other to the main referee.

 The flag of the assistant referee has to be always visible to the main referee.
-It has to be unfolded and be as still as possible, even when the assistant is running.
+It must be unfolded and as still as possible, even when the assistant is running.

 When there is a signal to be made, the assistant has to stop running, turn and face the referee, make eye contact, and then raise the flag on purpose but not in a silly way so that it gets the attention of the main referee.

-They say that the flag should be an extension of the assistant’s arm when being used.
+They say that the flag should be an extension of the assistant’s arm when used.

-The assistant has to put his/her flag up by using the hand that is going to be used for the signal that is to come next.
+The assistant has to put their flag up by using the hand that is going to be used for the signal that is to come next.

-The assistant referees must raise the flag using the hand that will also be used for the next signal in a sequence.
+The assistant referees must raise the flag using their hands, which will also be used for the next signal in a sequence.

 If circumstances change and the other hand must be used for the next signal, the assistant referee should move his flag to the opposite hand below the waist.

-Now we will look at all the signals that assistant referees make during a match.
+We will look at all assistant referees’ signals during a match.

 Throw-In